 How to Grow Nemesia From Seed

 Growing nemesia from purchased seed is a very effective and economical way to grow these plants.
 Use pots or trays filled with a commercial seed-starter mix or fine vermiculite.
 Dampen the spoil and place the containers in a location with indirect light at 55 to 65 degrees Fahrenheit.
-(The seeds need to be covered with soil in order to germinate.)
+(The seeds need to be covered with soil to germinate.)
 You can expect the seeds to sprout in about five to 10 days.
-Continue growing them in bright light until planting time, after all danger of frost has passed.
-When the seedlings are about 2 inches tall, pinch out the growth tips to encourage a bushy growth habit.
+Continue growing them in bright light until planting time after danger of frost has passed.
+When the seedlings are about two inches tall, pinch out the growth tips to encourage a bushy growth habit.

 Potting and Repotting Nemesia

 Nemesias make good specimens for outdoor containers.
 Use a large, well-draining container.
 Ordinary peat-based potting mix is usually sufficient, although some gardeners like to blend in some additional sand, perlite, or vermiculite to improve drainage.
 It's also possible to use ordinary garden soil in containers, but there should be plenty of compost blended in.

 Make sure to monitor potting mixture moisture and water whenever the top inch becomes dry to the touch.

 There are no serious pest problems with nemesia, but root rot is a possibility where the plants are growing in dense, poorly drained soil.
 Root rot reveals itself when stems collapse at ground level.
 Less watering and a sunnier location can help prevent such rot.